Table of Contents

 B --> C[Generation - Anthropic LLM]

-The GraphRAG does seem to give more semantic meaning than RAG.
+The GraphRAG seems to give more semantic meaning than RAG.
 However both of these proof of concepts are simple abstractions.

 There are libraries that provide high level abstractions to hide complexity while allowing customisation.